Pottery made to order | repair and restoration studio in Southern Delaware

 To match placement of broken pieces so that gravity alone can keep proper alignment, fill a container, that is slightly larger than the piece you want to prepare with plastic pebbles, rice, or sand.
 This will cradle and hold the repaired piece still and in place while it cures.
 We use ABS Plastic Pellets made for injection Molding.

-What is needed for filling:
+What is needed:

 1. Two parts Epoxy filler PC-11